tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 Furthermode, the signals might carry protocol related meta-information, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

 Furthermode, the signals might carry protocol related meta-information, configurable by parameters.
-In the case of the generic UnitDiskRadio, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
-In the case of Ieee80211UnitDiskRadio, the opMode and channelNumber are configurable, and other parameters are set automatically by the MAC.
+In the case of the generic :ned:`UnitDiskRadio`, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
+In the case of :ned:`Ieee80211UnitDiskRadio`, the :par:`opMode` and :par:`channelNumber` are configurable, and other parameters are set automatically by the MAC.

-**TODO** glue sentence A unit disk wifi transmission might not be correctly received because the transmission's modulation doesn't match the receiver's settings **TODO** not sure its needed
+The protocol related meta-information can be used by the simulation model, e.g. a unit disk Wifi transmission might not be correctly receivable because the transmission's modulation doesn't match the receiver's settings.

+..  **TODO** not sure its needed

 .. **TODO** and other parameters are set automatically by the mac.